aorael/CP1404practicals/prac_10/README.md

 ### Explanation

 I wrote detailed yet simple comments on every code that I think needed revisions specifically.
+For instance, I wrote comments to remind him to refactor some codes and to write docstrings under the method/functions.

 ### Good Code Review 2